 The seven elements form an interconnected web:

-Change initiatives often fail when focusing on just structure and systems while ignoring the “soft” elements of style, staff, skills, and shared values.
+It’s important to remember that change initiatives often fail when focusing on just structure and systems: never ignore the “soft” elements of style, staff, skills, and shared values.

 Framework selection criteria

 Framework selection depends on organizational context, change complexity, and cultural fit.
-Consider these factors when choosing your approach:
+Weigh up these factors when choosing your approach:

 | Framework | Best for | Primary strength |